Dec 19, 2023

 How Plenty can help

 Once you’ve talked to your partner about your budget and the type of ring you’d like to buy, Plenty can help you save for it.
-We’ll ask you a few questions about the kind of ring you’re looking for, and will estimate a price that you can then adjust to what’s comfortable.
+We’ll ask you a few questions about the kind of ring you’re looking for and will estimate a price that you can then adjust to what’s comfortable.

 From there, we’ll help you save more money faster so that you can buy the ring of your (or your partner’s) dreams.

-At Plenty, we help couples build wealth, together.
-We go beyond budgeting, making it simple to invest, save and grow towards your future goals by unlocking access to the financial strategies of the wealthy.
+Plenty is a wealth management platform designed specifically for couples.
+We go beyond budgeting, making it simple to invest, save, and grow toward your future goals by unlocking access to the financial strategies of the wealthy.
 Ready to get started?
-Sign up for your free trial today.
+Sign up for free today.

 AUTHOR